Three simple ways you can store A full size Offroad spare tire In Your Subaru

 The main benefits of carrying a full size spare tire:

 Even while on pavement, it is possible to find yourself stuck in a dangerous situation on a secluded stretch of road with no way to get help if you are not equipped with a spare.
-This is even more important with those of use who want to do 4×4 trails and long back road trips in our Subarus.
+This is even more important with those who want to do 4×4 trails and long back road trips in our Subarus.

 Carrying a tire repair kit in addition to a full-size spare tire is also a wise choice for off-road trips.
 While a full-size spare tire is a valuable backup for more significant tire damage, a repair kit offers a quick and efficient solution for addressing minor punctures and leaks.
 And in the unlikely chance that you damage two tires, a few repair supplies can be a life saver.
 These kits typically include essential tools like tire plugs, a reaming tool, and a pressure gauge, allowing you to mend small tire issues on the spot.